South Africa Immigration and Visas

 Work Visas

-Visitors and Tourist Visa
+Visitor and Tourist Visa

 Study Visa

-Study Visas are for minors attending school and tertiary students.
+Study Visas are available for minors attending school and tertiary students.
 Documentation requirements include an official acceptance letter, medical insurance, and proof of financial means.
+Students can work up to 20 hours per week without needing additional permissions to supplement their income.

 Retirement Visa